sccbioinformatics/SCC_CSENS_docs/docs/index.md

 ### 2) Sign the agreement

-**They will send you a user agreement that you will need to print, sign, and scan**.
-Send the PDF to Shamit for counter-signing, and then someone from LUNARC will then contact you with your password.
+**LUNARC will send you a digital agreement that you will need sign vie Lucat**.
+When you have done this someone from LUNARC will contact you with your password.

 ### 3) Setup 2FA